 “Spring is typically the time of year when people feel like cleaning is more of a fresh start than a chore,” said Dan Tarantin, CEO of Chem-Dry.
 “At Chem-Dry, our goal is to educate homeowners on the most effective cleaning methods so they can celebrate and fully enjoy the start of nicer weather.
 By raising awareness of the importance of a clean home for optimal health, we aim to make every home a cleaner, safer, healthier and happier place to live.”

-The experts at Chem-Dry recommend the following techniques for overlooked germ hotspots to help minimize germs and reduce allergens this spring.
+The experts at Chem-Dry recommend the following techniques for overlooked germ hotspots to help minimize germs and reduce airborne particles this spring.

 - Furniture Upholstery.
 Upholstered furniture including sofas, love seats, recliners and dining room chairs provide a cozy haven for dust mites.
 To reduce dust build-up, thoroughly vacuum fabric-covered furniture and wash removable upholstery covers in hot water, letting them air dry.

 - Carpets, Rugs and Mats.
-Carpeting, rugs and mats accumulate dust and can become a feeding ground for microscopic dust mites.
-They pick up everything from pet urine to toenails and can hold approximately 200,000 bacteria per square inch.
+Carpeting, rugs and mats accumulate dust and dirt.
+They pick up everything from pet urine to toenails.
 So it’s important to deep clean the area underneath rugs and mats as well.
-Bacteria and germs hiding in carpet fibers are not killed by vacuuming alone and should be cleaned by a professional three times a year.
+Germs hiding in carpet fibers are not killed by vacuuming alone and should be cleaned by a professional three times a year.

 - Curtains and Blinds.
 Window curtains and blinds collect dust and dirt easily.
 Remove dust build-up by shutting blinds and dusting with a microfiber cloth.
 Next, close blinds in the opposite direction for a quick, thorough wipe-down using a non-toxic window cleaner and clean cloth.